 If you plan to play Division I or II sports, you must register with the NCAA Eligibility Center.
 Register at www.eligibilitycenter.org.
 After you receive your second semester report card junior year, fill out a transcript request form online.
-Send standardized test scores directly to the Eligibility Center by using code 9999 when
+Send standardized test scores directly to the Eligibility Center by using code 9999 when registering for the SAT Junior year.

-Register with CoreCourseGPA (see next page)
+Register with CoreCourseGPA